Skip to main content

 • Self-referrals

-We understand that there are merchants that have no problems with their customers posting links or coupons on forums or coupon sites.
-We suggest you use the knowledge in this guide to outline a “Terms and Conditions” for your referral program that best suits what your team considers acceptable and unacceptable.
+Some merchants have no issue with customers posting links or coupons on forums or coupon sites.
+We recommend using this article as a guide to outline a Terms and Conditions agreement for your referral program that reflects what your team considers acceptable and unacceptable.

 How to check for fraud?